awsdocs/amazon-connect-admin-guide/doc_source/enable-wisdom.md

 1. Create an encryption key to encrypt the excerpt that is provided in the recommendations to the agent\.

 1. Create a knowledge base using external data:
-   + Add data integrations from [ Salesforce](https://developer.salesforce.com/docs/atlas.en-us.knowledge_dev.meta/knowledge_dev/sforce_api_objects_knowledge__kav.htm) and [ ServiceNow](https://developer.servicenow.com/dev.do#!/reference/api/rome/rest/knowledge-management-api) using prebuilt connectors in the Amazon Connect console\.
+   + Add data integrations from [ Salesforce](https://developer.salesforce.com/docs/atlas.en-us.knowledge_dev.meta/knowledge_dev/sforce_api_objects_knowledge__kav.htm), [ ServiceNow](https://developer.servicenow.com/dev.do#!/reference/api/rome/rest/knowledge-management-api), and ZenDesk using prebuilt connectors in the Amazon Connect console\.
    + Encrypt the content importing from these applications using a KMS key\.
    + Specify the sync frequency\.